 Republican challenger Mitt Romney was strongly favored by men, whites and those with family incomes of $50,000 or more.
 He was doing a little better among these critical groups than John McCain did four years ago, and also echoed McCain’s lead among seniors.

 Only a fourth of voters thought they were better off financially than four years ago when Obama was elected in the midst of the worst economic collapse since the Great Depression.
 Voters were most likely to say their families were doing about the same, and Obama led among that group.

 A third felt worse off, and they were voting heavily for Romney.

 The survey of voters as they left polling places showed 6 in 10 ranked the economy the top issue, way ahead of health care, the federal budget deficit or foreign policy.
-The majority who don’t yet see economic improvement were roughly divided over whether things were getting even worse or just stuck in place.

 About 4 in 10 blamed Obama for the nation’s economic woes, and almost all of them voted for Romney.

 Voters pointed to years of high unemployment and rising prices as the biggest troubles for people like them; those two worries far outstripped concerns about the housing market or taxes in the exit polls conducted for The Associated Press and television networks.

 Joseph Neat, a stay-at-home father in Hagerstown, Md., said Obama hasn’t solved the problems that are hurting families like his, especially gasoline prices that Neat called "insane."

 "We don’t have time for him to make changes.
 We need the changes now," he said of Obama.
 "And four years is plenty of time."

 Overall, slightly more than half of voters thought the nation was seriously off on the wrong track instead of going in the right direction - usually a bad sign for an incumbent.